Bloomca/blog/_posts/2017-6-02-why-i-created-redux-tiles-library.md

 Helpers are needed mostly to combine list of tiles, so they will be nested correctly (remember, we can specify arrays of arbitrary nesting in declaration) -- they will be available under the same nesting.
 Also, the easiest way to use is to just use `createEntities`, which will create you all needed entities.
 It is also possible to integrate it into existing project -- just pass namespace, under which you want to keep redux tiles inside state, as a second parameter to the `createEntities` or `createReducers`.

 Library provides you a middleware creator, which gets an object to be passed to all dispatched tiles' functions.
 Middleware is needed to deal with a function, which will be returned from an action -- and this is a precise description of [redux-thunk](https://github.com/gaearon/redux-thunk), and while it is a great library, it does not allow you to inject more middleware, which I'd recommend to do (to do DI).
 Also, usage of `createMiddleware` will give you a free caching of pending requests, so they will wait (the same promise), without additional requests.

+And finally, one of the biggest pain points of modern SPAs -- prefetching of data, here is solved via middleware.
+So, if you use `createMiddleware`, and instantiate store for each request in your Node.js application, you can dispatch all needed actions, and then [waitTiles](https://github.com/Bloomca/redux-tiles/blob/master/examples/hacker-news-api/__test__/app.spec.js#L14) function will return a promise, which will be resolved after everything will be fetched.

 Back to [examples](https://github.com/Bloomca/redux-tiles/tree/master/examples/hacker-news-api) from the beginning of the article, now it is the time to take a look how it is used.
 Here I specify redux tiles for HN API, with pretty agressive caching:
 <script src="https://gist.github.com/Bloomca/0942d38d9d366a9de0d84ca1141598b9.js"></script>